 Years ago I had a pastor ask me this question.
-“Will all this matter in Eternity?”
+“Will all this matter in eternity?”
 It was in response to an issue I was sharing with him that had me very frustrated at the time.
-I won’t lie to you.
-His response sort of made me mad.
+I must confess, his response sort of made me mad.

 Fast forward about 20 years and I find myself asking the same question of myself and my children at times.
 Today I can’t even remember what that conversation with my pastor was about, but his question stuck with me.

-Maybe the reason I have learned this lesson as well as I have, (and I’m still learning it in some areas), is that I have seven sons and had to choose each time to look past the difficulty of the process to the joy of holding that precious little bundle in my arms.
+Maybe the reason I’ve learned this lesson as well as I have, (and I’m still learning it in some areas), is that I have seven sons and had to choose each time to look past the difficulty of the process, to the joy of holding that precious little bundle in my arms.
 If I hadn’t figured out how to project my vision to a place beyond the pain, I would have only had one child!

-What you may be dealing with today may be the most challenging thing you’ve faced in your life.
-But could you ask yourself that question, “Will this matter in Eternity?”
+What you may be dealing with today could be the most challenging thing you’ve faced in your life.
+But could you ask yourself that question, “Will this matter in eternity?”
 Yes, it matters now.
 Yes, you still have to deal with it.
 But you can choose to face it with the knowledge that it is temporary.
 It doesn’t have to defeat you.